hackclub/blot/docs/DOCUMENTATION.md

 **Description:**

-Generates a random floating-point number between 0 (inclusive) and 1 (exclusive).
+Generates a random floating-point number between 0 (inclusive) and 1 (inclusive).
 This function does not require any parameters and provides a quick way to introduce randomness into your drawing or modifications.

 **Example:**